duembgen/duembgen.github.io/_posts/2025-10-27-subspaces.md

 ### Conclusion and Discussion

-We've seen that by taking a subspace perspective, we can derive alternative but equivalent relaxations for polynomial optimization problems.
+We've seen that by taking a subspace perspective, we can derive relaxations for polynomial optimization problems using only information from feasible samples.
 Depending on the dimensions of the subspace $\mathcal{V}$ and its complement $\mathcal{V}^\perp$, one form might be more computationally efficient than the other.
 For instance, if the nullspace $\mathcal{V}^\perp$ has a very small dimension, the primal kernel form might have far fewer constraints than the image form.

 An obvious limitation of this approach is that it cannot easily deal with inequality constraints.
 However, at least the equality-constrained part of polynomial optimization problems can handled in a very elegant way through this subspace view.
+To some extent, inequalities can be dealt with my introducing slack variables, but this may does not easily scale to many inequalities.

 ### Appendix 1: Verification via the Duals {#appendix1}